metrorailings/OwlBlog/content/posts/2022-week-15-insights.md

 ***

-Tampa Bay is trying to incorporate some new concepts in their playbook and it's been working spectacularly in the first half of their contest against Cincy.
+Tampa Bay is trying to incorporate some new concepts in their playbook and invoke more rushes than otherwise normal for them - so far, these changes have been working spectacularly in their favor in the first half of their contest against Cincy.